About the Project

 Interventions

-The fellowship’s work aimed to change that pattern by transitioning Antioch from a bedroom community to a connected employment center.
+The fellowship’s work aimed to change that pattern by transitioning Antioch from a commuter city to a connected employment center.
 The project focused on creating pathways for quality local jobs, expanding business support networks, and unlocking redevelopment opportunities through coordinated systems thinking.
 Core initiatives included:

 -